-In one day each athlete will fence every other competitor in a round-robin format, swim 200 metres in seeded heats and show jump on a horse they have only known for 20 minutes.
+On the following day, they will fence again a bonus round.
+They will also, swim 200 metres in seeded heats, show jump on a horse they have only known for 20 minutes.

-The final event is the combined run/shoot event.
+The final event is the laser run.
+It is a combination of running and shooting.
 Pentathletes start on a handicap, based on scores after the previous 3 events.

 OFFICIAL SCHEDULE (AEST):